emmaculate-exceel/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is file is meant for the shell navigation
+This file is meant for the understanding of Shell navigation and it basic use and basic understaning as a foundation to the understanding bash and bash script and some of it's basic concepts this is indeed worthy of a foundation in bash scripting thanks to alx for this amazing opportunity .